Hide and Seek (2005 film): Plot

 Following his discovery of the body of his wife Alison in a bathtub after her apparent suicide, Dr. David Callaway, a psychologist, decides to move with his 9-year-old daughter Emily to upstate New York.
 There, Emily makes an imaginary friend she calls "Charlie".
-Her friendship with Charlie begins to disturb David when he discovers their cat dead in the bathtub, which Emily claims was a victim of "Charlie".
+Her friendship with Charlie begins to disturb David when he discovers their cat dead in the bathtub, which Emily claims was a victim of Charlie's.
 David has nightmares of the New Year's Eve party that occurred the night before Alison's death.

-When family friend Dr. Katherine Carson comes to visit David, Emily reveals that she and Charlie have a shared desire to upset her father.
+When family friend Dr. Katherine Carson comes to visit David, Emily reveals that Charlie and she have a shared desire to upset her father.
 David meets Elizabeth Young, a local woman, and her niece Amy, who is the same age as Emily.
 Hoping to cultivate a healthy friendship for Emily, David arranges for a play date.
-Amy is eager to become friends and gives one of her dolls to Emily, but the play-date is spoiled when Emily cuts up the doll's face.
+Amy is eager to become friends and gives one of her dolls to Emily, but the playdate is spoiled when Emily cuts up the doll's face.
 Emily tells David that she does not need any friends.

 David invites Elizabeth to dinner, where Emily acts hostile toward her.
 Elizabeth tries to make peace with Emily, but when Emily tells her that she is playing hide-and-seek with Charlie, Elizabeth indulges her by pretending to look for Charlie.
 When she opens the closet, someone bursts out and pushes her out the window to her death.

 David asks Emily what happened, but Emily claims that Charlie killed Elizabeth and forced Emily to help him move the body.
 She tells David the location of the body, but David discovers Elizabeth in the bathtub full of blood (similar to how Alison died).
 Armed with a knife, David goes outside, where he meets their neighbor and assumes that his neighbor is Charlie.
 He cuts the neighbor, and the neighbor calls the police.